Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 ## `flags` (array of keys)

 list of flags that have been enabled.
-It seems that the Clausewitz engine can not support arrays of variables so flags need to specified as the `flagname=yes`
+It seems that the Clausewitz engine can not support arrays of variables so flags need to specified as `flagname=yes`.
+Seems to be only used for canals.

-TODO: document a list of all flags
+List of flags:

+- 'kiel_canal'
+- 'panama_canal'
+- 'suez_canal'

 ## `gameplaysettings` (array of keys)